The moduli spaces of presymplectic forms on almost abelian Lie algebras: Almost abelian Lie algebras

 \subsection{The sets $\Omega^2_{R,\,closed}$ and $\mathfrak{P}\Omega^2_{R,\,closed}$ for almost abelian Lie algebras.}

-In this section we first rewrite the closed condition of Proposition \ref{closedcondition} for almost abelian Lie algebras.
-Then we describe the equivalence classes for the moduli space.
-We show that the study of the moduli space $\mathfrak{P}\Omega^2_{R,\, closed}(\mathfrak{g})$ can be reduced to a tractable matrix problem.
+In this section we first rewrite the closedness condition of Proposition \ref{closedcondition} for almost abelian Lie algebras.
+Then we show that the study of the moduli space $\mathfrak{P}\Omega^2_{R,\, closed}(\mathfrak{g})$ can be reduced to a tractable matrix problem.
 As before we consider an almost abelian Lie algebra